Finding His Voice

-Finding His Voice (1929) is a short film created as an instructional film on how the Western Electric sound-on-film recording system worked.
-Recording stars Billy Murray and Walter Scanlan, uncredited, provide the speaking and singing voices.
+Finding His Voice is a short film created as an instructional film on how the Western Electric sound-on-film recording system worked.
+Recording stars Billy Murray and Walter Van Brunt, uncredited, provide the speaking and singing voices.
 Murray also provided the voice for the Fleischer Studios character Bimbo.

 Plot

 A live-action hand draws a strip of (sound) film, which takes the form of a human head and uses musical notes to form a body.
 Then, he sings notes that create a xylophone.
 Then, he performs a short solo until another piece of film (silent) jumps on him.
 The talking strip yells, "Hey, Mute!
 What's the big idea, busting up my act?"
 The silent piece uses sign language, with subtitles above, asking him about his voice's origin.
 He talks about a man named "Dr. Western" that gave him "a set of vocal cords", saying he needs to see him, too.

 They go to his office, with "Talkie" telling him to put "'Mutie' through the 'works.'"
 They go on a filming set, where Talkie sings "Love's Old Sweet Song."
 Then, Dr. Western explains every step of the Western Electric process of sound recording, and Mutie finally earns his voice as Talkie is performing his song.
 He jumps onto the stage and disrupts his solo.
 He asks him to calm down, and they perform "Goodnight, Ladies" as they sail on a boat, with the awkward ending of a whale eating the boat and an advertisement for Western Electric.